Adventures of Mowgli: Technical details

 During the 1980s the animated film was released in the USSR on VHS by Videoprogramma Goskino.
 In the early nineties it was released on VHS by "Krupnyy Plan".
 In the mid-nineties the cartoon series was also released on VHS by "Studio PRO Video" with Hi-Fi Stereo sound in PAL format.
 Also, the Lizard Company released the cartoon on Video CD disks.

-In 2002 the movie was restored and re-released on DVD by "Krupnyy Plan".
+In 2002 the film was restored and re-released on DVD by "Krupnyy Plan".

 American/Canadian version

 The dubbed English version was completed in 1996 and released in the US on VHS on April 28, 1998, renamed as "Adventures of Mowgli".
 The American/Canadian adaptation made numerous changes for which it was subjected to severe criticism by those familiar with the original.
 Some music was completely replaced or added, and the narrator and some of the characters were dubbed to have many new lines which were not in the original film.
 Moreover, the film was subjected to some censorship: the scene in which Maugli chops off a tail of a wild dog was removed; during the battle with wild dogs shots in which Maugli stabs dogs were removed; during the final fight of Maugli versus Shere Khan, the blood-red final shots were cut.